 If we go by that principle, in Rwanda we can already propose our list of potential candidates to the Nobel Foundation.

-The last but not least would be a young Rwandan in his early thirties, Hypolite Ntigurirwa 32, the founder of a-4 year old Be the Peace, a local organization which fights intergenerational crashes/crisis through activities that promote peace in Rwanda.
+The last but not least would be a young Rwandan in his early thirties, Hypolite Ntigurirwa 32, the founder of a-4 year old Be the Peace, a local organization which fights intergenerational crashes/crisis through activities that promote peace and reconciliation in Rwanda.

 On April 22, 2019, he realized his dream to do a tour of Rwanda on foot in one hundred days.
 The days correspond with the period that lasted the 1994 Genocide committed against Tutsi where the country experienced the biggest peace crisis ever.